alexqdjay/vue-tabs/docs/installation.md

-＃ Installation
+# Installation

 ### Direct Link

-include the `vue` and ｀vue-tabs｀, then it will be installed automatically
+include the `vue` and `vue-tabs`, then it will be installed automatically

 ``` html
 <script src="/path/to/vue.js"></script>